 High-intensity interval training, or HIIT, has been a buzzword in the fitness world for almost a decade.
-Studies confirm that simply by adding bursts of high-speed, high-energy activity into your workout, and alternating it with slower moves, you can “shock” your body into burning more fat, building stronger muscles, and improving your heart rate.
+Studies confirm that simply adding bursts of high-speed, high-energy activity to your workout and alternating them with slower moves can “shock” your body into burning more fat, building stronger muscles, and improving your heart rate.

 Few can argue that the potential benefits are desirable ones.